DutchMoney/transaction-server-cpp-v1/README.md

 1. Create Transaction with list of items
 2. Check if user exists in transaction
 3. Add/remove user to transaction
-4. Update usr's item map
+4. Update user's item map
 5. Check if item is unused (validate amount and price)
 6. Check if user has item (validate amount and price)
 7. Update unused item map